 On the 7th of February, 38 Fianna Fáil TDs were elected (one of whom was Seán Ó’Fearghaíl who is serving as the current Ceann Comhairle and who was not up for reelection as his seat was guaranteed).

-Neither party can form a government without the help of other parties.
+Neither party has the majority necessary to form a government.
+As a result, a coalition of some sort is likely.
 Mary Lou McDonald has publicly announced that Sinn Féin will speak to every party.
-Fianna Fáil have vowed not to enter negotiations with Sinn Féin.
+Fianna Fáil have vowed not to enter into negotiations with Sinn Féin.
 With tensions high and a solution seemingly unlikely, it is possible a second general election will be called in Ireland in the coming months.